Accessory Dwelling Units (ADUs) in Boston

 Learn more about Accessory Dwelling Units (ADUs) and how to build one in Boston.

 Boston allows homeowners to build independent living units, also known as Accessory Dwelling Units (ADUs), on the property where they live once the design is approved.
 These additional units can be built inside of an existing home.
 In some cases, ADUs can also be built outside of an existing home, such as in a backyard.
-For homeowners who qualify, we offer interest-free loans to aid in the construction process.
+For homeowners who qualify, we offer financial assistance to aid in the construction process.

 What is an ADU?